ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 Return a quick summary of the questions asked
 ```

-### B) Autonomous Systems from Finland's (And from Nordic countries') perspective (0.20p)
+### B) Autonomous Systems from Finland's perspective (0.20p)
-- Determine the number of ASs in Finland using bgp.tools or similar resources.
-- What are the major ISPs and ASs in the region?
-- Where are the major IXPs located?
-How do they facilitate traffic exchange?
-- What is the overall structure of the internet infrastructure in Finland/Nordics?
+Determine the number of ASs in Finland using bgp.tools or similar resources.
+What are the major ISPs and ASs in the region?
+Where are the major IXPs located and how do they facilitate traffic exchange?
+What is the overall structure of the internet infrastructure in Finland/Nordics?
 (Centralized, distributed, mesh-like)
-- Look for reliable sources of information on Finnish AS numbers, such as national telecom authorities, internet registries or academic research papers.
+Look for reliable sources of information on Finnish AS numbers, such as national telecom authorities, internet registries or academic research papers.

 ```
 Return a quick summary of the questions asked and cite your sources